 Description

-This spreadsheet helps you list and rank action items or ideas by Value and Difficulty.
+This spreadsheet helps you list and prioritize action items or ideas based on both Value and Difficulty.
 This is a very useful alternative to the traditional method of picking a Priority level for a task.
-To learn more about this type of ranking, see my PICK Chart page.
-This template uses a modified version of the PICK method that I have called the "JAM" method, an acronym for Just-Do-It, Abandon or Maybe.
+To learn more about this type of ranking activity, see my PICK Chart page.

-The JAM ranking is similar to the PICK ranking except that it uses a 3x3 matrix instead of 2x2 - allowing you to choose a MEDIUM value and difficulty.
-The numeric rank ends up being a number between 2-6 and a custom conditional formatting icon set is used to display the symbols.
+This template uses a modified version of the PICK method that I have named the "JAM" method, an acronym for Just-Do-It, Abandon or Maybe.
+The JAM ranking is similar to the PICK ranking except that it uses a 3x3 matrix instead of 2x2 - allowing you to choose a MEDIUM value and difficulty The numeric rank is a number between 2-6 and a conditional formatting icon set is used to display the symbols.
+You can easily sort the tasks by their rank.

 JAM Chart for Ranking Ideas and Tasks

-Update 3/4/2019: The Google Sheets version uses a Color Scale for the JAM Ranking because icon sets are not compatible yet (thanks to Caroline for that suggestion).
+Note: The Google Sheets version uses a Color Scale for the JAM Ranking because icon sets are not compatible yet (thanks to Caroline for that suggestion).

 Follow Us On ...